 The benefit of Tilda is that it takes very little time to create a website: I can start and finish the project within 2 weeks

-— Your portfolio website has the Awwwards Honorable mention and other prestigious awards, and is created on Tilda.
-Can you talk on why you decided to use a no-code website builder for your portfolio?
+— Your portfolio website has the Awwwards Honorable mention and other prestigious awards and was created on Tilda.
+Can you talk about why you decided to use a no-code website builder for your portfolio?

 — Tilda was the only choice for me, I guess, because I showed my Figma file to some of the developers and they said, "Oh my there's so many elements and so many details and everything moves..."
 They said, "No way, it's going to take you ages to do it right!"